I don’t wear uncomfortable shoes anymore. No matter how cute they look and what a great deal they are.

 Even if the shoe fits, as a part of my self-love practice I ask myself if a purchase is a necessity or me wanting shiny, sparkly things because I feel bored or alone and have been ignoring my inner child?
 Then, get honest about how I have not been making my own happiness a priority.
 In most cases, I hadn’t been expressing myself creatively and I know from experience that this leads me to try to “buy” the experience (as in shoes, cute clothes, art supplies, etc).

 Self-awareness is self-love.

 Self-control is self-love.

-Self-compassion for how we meet our needs adaptively (sometimes in unhealthy ways) is self-love.
+Self-compassion for how we meet our needs in ingenious but unhealthy ways) is self-love.

 I love shoes as much as the next girl.
-But I realized that there are other needs under wanting to purchase a $300 shoe that I will wear once (if I am lucky).
+But I realized that there are other needs under wanting to purchase a $300 shoe that I will wear once or twice.
 I have other priorities.
-Such as saving for my first trip to Italy or even better, to attend a client’s wedding in Mexico in March.
+Such as saving for my first trip to Italy.
 I would rather save my money towards either or both of these goals that will fill my heart and soul with joy.
-Not waste it on a pair of sparklies that will gather dust in my closet.
+Not waste it on a pair of spark-lies that will gather dust in my closet.